PalmerCon/mpage-boilerplate/README.md

 npm run build
 ```

 After building the project, the static files will be created in the `dist` directory.
 These files should be copied to the `custom_mpage_content/custom-mpage` directory in the `M://` drive.
+If you are developing on your local machine, zip the whole `dist` directory, email it to your work email address, download it on your work computer, and copy the files to the `M://` drive.

 ## Configuration